ami-GS/4Research/README.md

 4Research
 =========

-This is used for research data processing
+This codes were used for research data processing.
+There are no real data.